BYPN/technical-interview/README.md

 Below are the instructions for setting up your environment and the starting point for the coding exercise.

+We will be on a call with a shared coding environment, and we will be pair programming.
+If you would prefer not to (as a lot of people can freeze up during technical interviews), you also have the option to "take home" the exercise.
+You'd work on it for an hour and then we would discuss how it went and the choces you made.
+Please be mindful of the goals below.

 ## Set up

 You will need the following installed on your machine: